‘I’m pregnant, not sick!’

-Very quickly, the doctor can spot what is going on if you start to show symptoms of hyperemesis.
+Very quickly, the doctor can spot what is going on if you start showing hyperemesis symptoms.

 This is because, during your physical check, they would also request a urine sample to check for Ketones.

-When the body breaks down food substances for energy, it begins from the simplest to most complex to hardest.
+When the body breaks down food substances for energy, it begins from the simplest to the most complex to the hardest.

-This means the break down of – carbohydrate, fat and protein – in that order.
+This means the breakdown of – carbohydrates, fat and protein – in that order.